Chapter 7 Basic Formatting in Word

 Font Type and Font Size

-The font type can be selected by either
+The font type can be selected by doing either of the following:

 The font size works the same as the font type.
 The user can click the box and type the size, or they can click the down arrow and select the size (Figure 5B).